 - 3. If installing a Keltron Printer VS4095/5, connect 24 VDC non-resettable power from a UL-listed power supply to the Keltron printer as shown in Figure 3.15 (14 AWG). - 4.
 If installing a PRN series printer, plug it into your AC power source.
-Note: PRN printers require a 120 VAC, 50/60 Hz primary power source.
+Note: The PRN series of printers require a primary AC power source.
+Refer to the Manufacturer's Installation Guide for additional information.
 If required for the fire alarm system configuration (for example, a Proprietary Fire Alarm System), a remote printer requires a secondary power source (battery backup).
-Because a secondary power source is not provided, use a separate Uninterruptable Power Supply (UPS) that is UL-listed for Fire Protective Signaling. - 5.
-Plug the DB-25 connector end of the custom cable into the EIA-232 port of your printer.
+Because a secondary power source is not provided, use a separate Uninterruptable Power - Supply (UPS) that is UL-listed for Fire Protective Signaling.Plug the DB-25 or DB-9 connector end of the custom cable into the EIA-232 port of your printer.
 Tighten securely. - 6.
 Configure the printer as described in Section 3.14.2 "Configuring the Printer".